JuliaData/Missings.jl/README.md

 The package is tested against the current Julia `0.6` release and nightly on Linux, OS X, and Windows.

+Starting from Julia `0.7` the `Missing` type and basic functionalities related to it have been merged to core Julia.
+Still this package provide additional features to handle `missing` elements.

 ## Contributing and Questions

 Contributions are very welcome, as are feature requests and suggestions.
 Please open an